 - Contact the DWP (Department for Work and Pensions) and register your claim as an Industrial Injury.

-If you have had an accident at work, get in touch with us today.
-Our aim is to help you get back on track.
-Call 0800 111 6144 or make an online enquiry.
+If you or a loved one have suffered an accident at work, get in touch with us on 0800 111 6144 or make an online enquiry.